ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 !!! note
     Mario Dagreda has also published two articles on Medium relevant to the example described here, [Introduction to PINNs](https://medium.com/data-science/solving-differential-equations-with-neural-networks-afdcf7b8bcc4) and [A Primer on Functional PyTorch](https://medium.com/data-science/introduction-to-functional-pytorch-b5bf739e1e6e).

-You will see that the code you've just cloned targets the CPU and so we'll need to change the code to ensure that the training and evaluation of the wave equation is indeed done on the GPU.
+You will see that the code repo you've just cloned targets the CPU and so we'll need to change the code to ensure that the training and evaluation of the wave equation is indeed done on the GPU.
 Basically, this requires us to utilise the `to(DEVICE='cuda')` method such that the PINN model is moved to the GPU.
 The same is true for the input and evaluation data.
 In addition, we need to ensure that the model output is transferred back to CPU so that it can be plotted: this is done using the `cpu()` method.